 What do you like to read on other people’s blogs?

 Good question!
 You see, kids, I genuinely enjoy blogging.
-And to me, blogging is about writing as much as it is about reading what other people have written.
+And to me, blogging isn’t just about writing your own shit — it’s also about reading the shit other people have written.
 Tsismosa ako e, so I love listening in to other people’s chikas and being low-key invested in their (online) lives.

 Many of my favorite blogs are those by people I personally know.
-I’ve long debated whether I should share their pages or not, but allow me to just keep them to myself tonight.
-I’m afraid these people might track me back and I’m not yet ready to unclose this Pandora’s box.
+I’ve long debated if I should share their pages or not, but allow me to just keep them to myself tonight.
+I’m afraid these people might track me back and I am not yet ready to unclose this Pandora’s box.
 Someday, someday, maybe?

 I also enjoy reading pieces on stuff I love to consume (e.g. books, movies, and songs).
-There seems to be a dearth of Filipino culture magazines that aren’t powered by ads, which is why I love hanging around WordPress.
+There seems to be a dearth of Filipino culture magazines that aren’t powered by huge marketing machineries, which is why I love hanging around WordPress.
 Here I get to read posts from people whose insights do not necessarily pander to a mega-wide readership or, you know — to money.

 And that’s another thing, too: insights.
 I love readings posts that make a statement and not just parrot what everyone else is saying.
 Of course not all opinions are valid (another sentiment that is surprisingly uncommon) but it’s always nice to read other people’s thoughts, even those that are unwittingly misinformed or completely tangential to my own.

 Kapag pogi, charaught.
 I usually just follow back whoever follows me first, but I do seek bloggers who write about pop culture, specifically those who are also into Filipino movies, OPM, yaddida.
 They seem to be rare, hmm, but please tip me off if you have any recommendations.